dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 We expect that the following assumptions will hold for the majority of developers and applications:

-- Development occurs on Windows or Mac.
+- Development occurs on Windows or OS X.
 - Application deployment occurs on Windows or Linux.

 ## Work Items